Manhattan Jaspers: 1973 NCAA title

 Manhattan won the 1973 NCAA Indoor Track and Field Championships becoming the smallest school to win a Division I track title.
 Led by 1972 Olympians Anthony Colon of Puerto Rico and Michael Keogh of Ireland, the Jaspers won the title with 18 points and a 6-point margin.

 Rivalries

 Manhattan has long maintained rivalries with several local, and MAAC Conference opponents.
 The Jaspers' most notable rivals are the Fordham University Rams, with whom they compete in the "Battle of the Bronx", and the Iona Gaels.
-The Jaspers also maintain a very strong rivalry with the Siena Saints.
+The Jaspers also maintain a very strong rivalry with the Saint Peter's Peacocks and Siena Saints.